andviane/polynomial_regression/README.md

 - The function `std::pow` is no longer used.
 This should allow the usage of custom high precision data types, as long as they implement the basic arithmetic operators.
 - The polynomial degree is made fixed (it is a parameter of template).
-This allows to use `std::array` that is more efficient and cache friendly class that `std::vector`.
+This allows to use `std::array` that is more efficient and cache friendly class than `std::vector`.
 - If X is not present, the number of the sampled values can also be fixed.
 This allows to pre-compute and cache a large matrix of x'es raised in degrees up till `2*n + 1` that is required for the algorithm.